byui-cse/cse341-ts-student/readme.md

-# CSE 341 - Lesson 06 - Team Start
+# CSE 341 - Lesson 06 - Team Complete

 ## About this code

 This code came from the lesson 4 prove solution.
 There may be slight modifications to it, but it will be very similar, if not exactly the same.
+In the solution, data validation were added to the endpoints.

 ## Class Activity Purpose